TheWover/donut/docs/2019-5-31-Apple-Fritter.md

 ## AMSI Patching

-Odzhan wrote a blog post detailing each of the AMSI bypasses we added to Donut.
+Odzhan wrote a [blog post](https://modexp.wordpress.com/2019/06/03/disable-amsi-wldp-dotnet/) detailing each of the AMSI bypasses we added to Donut.
 It is important to note that there could be many more.
 I believe that anyone who sits down to do the research and develop an AMSI bypass will probably come up with their own slightly different variant.
+As long as Microsoft continues to rely on calling DLL functions from user-level memory space, AMSI will be subject to memory patching bypasses.

-#Conclusion
+# Conclusion

-##Plans
+## Plans

 * v0.9.2:
 * v1.0: C# generator, Python generator.
 Better documentation for debugging, designing with, and integrating Donut.